andreasfender/guitarpie/README.md

 ## Installation (Python backend)

-The respository was tested with with Python 3.9.2.
+The respository was tested with [Python 3.9.2](https://www.python.org/downloads/release/python-392/).

 1. Create a virtual environment and activate it: